SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

       ... all the while, code to operator on mapping same - using Mapping<int,int> interface
       ```

-- iterators are much easier to deal with, and typed more sensibly, because their type is the ONLY dependent on the type they iterate over, not the type of the container they iterate over
+- iterators are much easier to deal with, and typed more sensibly, because their type is the ONLY dependent on the type they iterate over, not the type of the container they iterate over (or worse in stdc++ containers the type of data structure used, or even comparison function to sort them).

   ```
   Sequence<int> a;